 THE centenary of the First World War battles has seen a serious reduction in publishing on Second World War Anzacs as publishers rightly concentrate on honouring Great War events.

-Breaking the mould of Great War titles is Karl James' Double Diamonds: Australian Commandos in the Pacific War 1941-45 published by the Australian War Memorial and New South.
+Breaking the mold of Great War titles is Karl James' Double Diamonds: Australian Commandos in the Pacific War 1941-45 published by the Australian War Memorial and New South.

 Double Diamonds is an abbreviated written history that is strongly illustrated, perhaps it should have been subtitled "A Pictorial history of" but I'm not complaining.